Security of AI Agents: Potential vulnerabilities

 \subsection{Agent programs}

 Agent programs execute instructions from the backbone LLM to interact with the world \cite{sumers2024cognitive}.
-Agent programs follow actions either generated directly from the underlying LLM via zero-shot prompting \cite{ahn2022i, huang2022language} or improved via reasoning~\cite{wei2022chain,wang2022self,kim2023language} and planning~\cite{yao2022react,hao2023reasoning,yao2023tree,zhuang2023toolchain,zhang2023reverse}.
+Agent programs follow actions either generated directly from the underlying LLM via zero-shot prompting~\cite{brohan2023can, huang2022language} or improved via reasoning~\cite{wei2022chain,wang2022self,kim2024language} and planning~\cite{yao2023react,hao2023reasoning,yao2024tree,zhuang2023toolchain,zhang2024reverse}.
 However, these approaches create both local and remote effects and may have associated vulnerabilities on different levels.

-Action generation is vulnerable to hallucination~\cite{huang2023survey, liu2024exploring, yao2023llm}, adversarial prompt attack~\cite{perez2022ignore, zou2023universal, maus2023black, piet2024jatmo}, and jailbreak~\cite{yu2023gptfuzzer}, leading to unwanted or even dangerous actions.
-When agent programs execute these actions, both local resources (personal assistant agent) and remote systems (API agent) may be compromised, leading to cybersecurity attacks as demonstrated in \autoref{fig:zeroshot_action}.
-In this scenario, the attacker could be users of the agent system or malicious applications in the agent's toolchain, sending adversarial prompts as part of the tool documentation.
+Action generation is vulnerable to hallucination, adversarial prompts, and jailbreak~\cite{perez2022ignore, yu2024llm,chen2024struq}. leading to unwanted or even dangerous actions.
+When agent programs execute these actions, both local resources and remote resources may be compromised, leading to attacks as demonstrated in \autoref{fig:zeroshot_action}.
+In this scenario, the attacker could be users of the agent system or malicious applications in the agent's toolchain, sending adversarial prompts embedded in the tools' documentation.